NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 #### Recommendations Summary

 `index.html` shows the summary of the estimated GPU performance.
+The "_GPU Recommendations Table_" lists the processed applications ranked by the "_Estimated GPU Speed-up_" along with the ability to search, and filter the results.

 1. At the top of the page, the report shows a global summary of statistics, including: total number of apps analyzed;
    the number of apps that are recommended to run on the GPU; and the estimated time saved if the apps were run on the GPU.